-tributed collaborative virtual environment for K-6 students.
+The NICE project is a distributed collaborative virtual environment for K-6 students.
 It uses the concept of a continuously running simulation, in this case a garden, and allows children and teachers to interact with each other in planning and discussing the garden's evolution over weeks and months.
 NICE can automatically generate Web-based printable reports, in essence a narrative transcription, that documents the interactions.
-Students can check the garden's progress with a normal workstation if they are away from the VR devices, and desktop users can interact with VR users through a java applet.
+Students can check the garden's progress with a normal workstation if they are away from the VR devices.
 NICE incorporates many features that scientists desire in a Tele-Immersive intelligent data mining application, but in a sufficiently limited context to facilitate formal evaluation.